vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

     env_file: [".env.prod"]
 ```

+First thing is the explicit usage of a suffix `_dev` or `_prod`.
+I'm still not convinced that this is great, but so far that's not clear to me I preferred to have docker service names very explicitly so I can avoid bad usage of environments.
+It might be very dangerous to try destroy a **development** database and ends up destroying a **production** one.

-A difference to be highlighted here is the usage of `volume` entry on **development** mode.
-As soon as a developer change the code it will be reflected inside the dev container.
+A difference to be highlighted is the usage of `volume` entry on **development** mode.
+As I mentioned before, as soon as a developer change the code it will be reflected inside the web_dev container.

-The way that we deal with environment variables will change as well, in this case for **production** I am loading these values from a file that's ignored from my git repo.
+The way that we deal with environment variables will change as well.
+In this case for **production** I am loading these values from a file that's ignored from my git repo.
+I am pretty sure that this is not the best solution but that's also not the scope of this post.

-Read my blog post about [Wait for Docker container][blog-docker-wait-for] to understand how to do that.
+Read my blog post about [Wait for Docker container][blog-docker-wait-for] to understand how to do that if you want.

+Finally you may want to reuse part of this yml configuration, so take a look into [docker-compose override files][dk-compose-override].
+This might be a good solution for big projects with extensive configurations.

 ## Ignore files